 The higher price tag comes down to the use of superb tonewoods, the awesome humbucking pickups and the fact each guitar is meticulously made by hand in the Gibson Factory in the USA.

 The non-chambered solid mahogany back ensures your guitar resonates beautifully whilst the maple top ensures you have that snap and articulation for those solos and big riffs.
-The inclusion of vintage-voiced BurstBucker pickups gives you the closest approximations of this classic tone, offering a vintage sound that is instantly recognisable and unmistakably a Les Paul.
+The inclusion of vintage-voiced pickups gives you the closest approximations of the classic Les Paul tone, offering a sound that is instantly recognisable and unmistakably a Gibson.

 2. MARTIN D-28 RE-IMAGINED

 Next up we have one of the best high-end acoustic guitars ever produced.
-The Martin D-28 has been relied upon by almost every guitarist of note including Johnny Cash, Neil Young, Jimmy Page, Joni Mitchell – the list goes on.
+The Martin D-28 has been relied upon by some of the most revered names in music, including Johnny Cash, Neil Young, Jimmy Page, and Joni Mitchell.

-This is the ultimate aspirational acoustic guitar that almost every player aspires to get hold of.
-As soon as you ring out a chord on this guitar you can hear hundreds, if not thousands of famous songs instantly – the sound is that recognisable.
+This is the ultimate acoustic guitar that almost every player aspires to get hold of - as soon as you ring out a chord on this guitar you can hear hundreds, if not thousands of famous songs instantly as the sound is that recognisable.

-The reason the Martin D-28 Re-Imagined makes our best expensive guitars list is down to its unique and iconic Dreadnought shape and booming sound that no other guitar can replicate.
+The reason the Martin D-28 Re-Imagined makes our list of Best Expensive Guitars is due to its unique and iconic Dreadnought shape and booming sound that no other guitar can replicate.
 This D-28 made the Dreadnought shape fashionable back when it was introduced in 1931, where smaller parlour size guitars had previously ruled.

 3. FENDER STRATOCASTER

-From Jimi Hendrix to David Gilmour, Eric Clapton to The Edge the Fender Stratocaster has helped sculpt the sounds of some of the most iconic guitar players in history - their single-coil sound is instantly recognisable.
+From Jimi Hendrix to David Gilmour, Eric Clapton to The Edge - the Fender Stratocaster has helped sculpt the sounds of some of the most iconic guitar players in history.

-The Fender American Stratocaster guitars make our list of best high end and expensive electric guitars as they’re entirely worth the £1000+ price tag.
+The Fender American Stratocaster makes our list of expensive electric guitars as we believe they are entirely worth the £1000+ price tag.
 These guitars are put together using meticulous design and construction processes that ensure your guitar feels and sounds amazing as soon as you take it out of its case.

 An all-new Modern Deep C Shape neck actually makes playing the Strat a LOT easier too, which really helps when you’re 2 hours into your set or rehearsal.
 You could go for vintage guitars, but where’s the fun in buying an already beat-up guitar when you could do it yourself!

 Since 1958 the Gibson ES-335 has been a mainstay in the guitar world and has been championed by the likes of Chuck Berry, Eric Clapton and B.B.
-King, among others.
-Whereas other hollow-body guitars would start to feedback easily, the ES-335 handled higher volumes a lot easier thanks to the addition of a solid maple block that runs through the middle.
+King.
+Whilst other hollow-body guitars would start to feedback easily, the ES-335 was able to handle hi-gain scenarios thanks to the addition of a solid maple block that runs through the middle.

 This combination of tonewoods ensure your guitar is resonant yet snappy, whilst the centre block and semi-hollow construction allow your notes and chords to really ring out with warmth.

-The Gretsch White Falcon is probably the coolest looking expensive guitar on the market and really stands out from the crowd.
-This thing is not for the shy guitarists out there!
+The Gretsch White Falcon is probably the coolest-looking guitar on the market.
+This thing really stands out from the crowd and is not for the shy guitarists out there!

-We love this guitar, as it includes two high-sensitive Filter'Tron humbucking pickups which are capable of providing lush, glass-like cleans and more than comfortable when you throw some distortion at them.
+We love this guitar as it includes two highly-sensitive Filter'Tron humbucking pickups which are capable of providing lush, glass-like cleans whilst remaining more than comfortable when you throw some distortion at them.